A-Kerim/SyntheticData4VideoStabilization_WACV_2024/README.md

 not require large-scale synthetic training data to converge.

 ## Acknowledgements
-A. Kerim is supported by FST studenship, Lancaster University.
+A. Kerim is supported by the Faculty of Science and Technology - Lancaster University.